 I also read a lot and know what to expect with my ageing process and made plans for my eventual death, meaning all of it is less scary to me.

-Being positive and grateful of the full life I have led is one of the main things I start my day with.
+Being positive and grateful for the full life I have led is one of the main things I start my day with.

-By doing some form of exercise everyday (which could be as simple as a walk round the block and eating healthily) I have been able to keep healthy in mind and body.
+By doing some form of exercise every day (which could be as simple as a walk around the block and eating healthily) I have been able to keep healthy in mind and body.

 If you are reading this and are feeling old, drawn, tired all the time and less energy, remember this:

 Ageing is not ‘lost youth’ but a new stage of opportunity and strength.

 Hypnotherapy can help you get to feel more energetic, cultivate positive thoughts and manage the ageing process with optimism and grace.

 Contact me to find out how hypnotherapy can help you feel confident and help you with the next stage of your journey.